• Solutions

 • You want to give minimal input to an application.

-• Also, if you have a small project and want to get done with it quickly.
+• Also, if you have a small project and want to get it done quickly.

 Platform as a service (PaaS)